 Our vision is to celebrate Dayton as not only the Birthplace of Aviation but as the Innovation Capital of the World!
 It is our mission to provide support to Dayton's design industries in the form of business resources, exposure, education, advocacy, and advancement.

-At the age of 11 and suffering from low self-esteem, her mother, a former model enrolled Caressa into Bettie Massie Modeling School with the hopes of her gaining self-esteem.
+Her parents were divorced and her father had re-married and was always active in her life; at the age of 11 and suffering from low self-esteem, her mother, a former model enrolled Caressa into Bettie Massie Modeling School with the hopes of her gaining self-esteem.
 Even though her mom could not afford the extra expense, she took on a 3rd job to help cover the cost.
 After the very first session of modeling school, the instructor asked Caressa and her mother to stay over for a meeting, during this meeting the instructor shared how impressed she was with Caressa and her belief that she had what it took to become a signed model.
 The instructor then went on to make an offer that was too good to be true; she offered to continue to coach Caressa free of charge for the remainder of the courses at Bettie Massie and with this news, her mom went on to quit her 3rd job.

 However, this offer had not been approved by Bettie, and after 6 weeks of additional courses and no record of payment; Bettie called Caressa and her mom in for a meeting to inquire about missing payments where they explained to Bettie the offer that had been made by the instructor.
 Upon hearing this information Bettie told them that she never approved this offer and that in order for Caressa to continue with the program, they would need to pay back the money for the previous courses and pay for all of the future courses.
 A decision was made to to leave the modeling school.